-As of year end, the District's governmental funds (as presented in the balance sheet on page 13) reported a combined fund balance of \$79 million, which is \$12.8 million less than last year.
+As of year end, the District's governmental funds (as presented in the balance sheet on page 13) reported a combined fund balance of \$122.9 million, which is \$44 million more than last year.
+This was a result of the issuance of \$69.4 million in bonds and \$9 million in bond premium net of \$37.5 million in capital project expenditures.